MaterializeInc/materialize/doc/developer/design/20230512_mir_cost_model.md

 [future-work]: #future-work

 When we have a candidate cost model, we will want to identify opportunities to use the cost model in the optimizer and pick a good first place to use it—most likely join planning.
 Actually using the cost model in the optimizer will require more validation and testing—at a minimum on LDBC, but ideally on client queries—to ensure that we don’t regress performance.

+We've identified the following early candidate clients for the cost model:

+1. **Join ordering.** There are some trade offs here between set enumeration and more heuristic approaches---in an ideal world, we'd have an explicit "optimization budget" to determine how much of the join ordering space to explore.

+2. **CTE filter pushdown.** Pushing filters all the way down can be advantageous, depending on selectivity.

+3. **Reduction pushdown.** Pushing reductions down is not always advantageous.

+4. **Late materialization.** Given a join on a number of tables, it may be advantageous to break the join in two: a small join on a projection to set of common keys and a larger join to collect the other fields.
+Whether or not late materialization is worthwhile depends on which arrangements already exist.